 - Security, fees and custody level of a staking service

 Each factor is linked to a number of development challenges when creating a staking platform.
-At Blox, we chose to address them all fully in order to create the world’s first truly non-custodial staking platform for Eth2.
+At Blox, we chose to address them all fully in order to create the world’s first truly non-custodial ETH staking platform.

 Blox’s Security Commitment